This unit of work addresses aspects of the following syllabus outcomes:

 Many options are available to managers when restructuring.
 Over recent years the main changes in business structures have included:

-Additional information on business structures and their advantages and disadvantages can be found on the following websites.
+Additional information on business structures and their advantages and disadvantages can be found on the following website.

 Use a Business Studies textbook from your school library or a web search to complete the following activities.